Central Tibet Tour 8 Days Map

 Trip Introduction

-Central Tibet Tour: Heart of Tibet
+Central Tibet Tour: Exploring the Heart and Soul of Tibet

 Tibet, often referred to as the Roof of the World,” boasts a rich cultural legacy spanning over 4,000 years.
 It is the birthplace of the Zang language, the ancient Bon religion, and Tibetan Buddhism.
 This high-altitude land is revered for its deeply spiritual traditions, where time-honored rituals such as sky burials, pilgrimage prostrations, and kora (circumambulation of sacred sites) remain an active part of everyday life.